sorourf/llm_alignment/README.md

 Making this training process robust is considered the "Holy Grail" of reinforcement learning.
 Algorithms like PPO incorporate decades of research and numerous tricks to make this process work in practice.

+## Understanding Policy Gradient Methods

+### The Policy Concept
+In RL terminology, the LLM is referred to as a **policy** ($\pi_\theta$), where $\theta$ represents the model parameters.
+This is a crucial concept to understand:

+- The policy $\pi_\theta$ is simply another name for our language model—it's the same neural network with billions of parameters that we've been discussing.
+- The subscript $\theta$ explicitly reminds us that the model has parameters that we can adjust during training.

+When we use a language model to generate text, what's actually happening is:

+1. We input a state $s_t$ (the prompt plus previously generated tokens)
+2. The model (policy) processes this input through its layers
+3. The final layer outputs a probability distribution over the entire vocabulary
+4. This distribution $\pi_\theta(·|s_t)$ tells us the probability of each possible next token

+For example, if we're at a state where the model has already generated "To find", the policy $\pi_\theta(·|s_t)$ might assign:
+- 0.7 probability to "out"
+- 0.1 probability to "the"
+- 0.05 probability to "a"
+- And smaller probabilities to thousands of other tokens

+We then sample from this distribution to select the next token (or use techniques like greedy sampling or beam search).

 ### Supervised vs Reinforcement Learning Approaches